 Note that CWAs are available only to individuals, not to businesses.

-As of January 1, 2013, CWA requests must be received at least 45 days prior to the first event to be covered by the CWA.
+CWA requests must be received at least 45 days prior to the first event to be covered by the CWA.
 The IRS will not process any request it receives less than 45 days before the event, and therefore such event(s) will be subject to 30% withholding of the gross income.
 Foreign artists who wish to obtain a CWA must submit specific information and documents concerning their U.S. performances to the IRS, including contracts for all engagements and a detailed budget for the U.S. performances.
 Using the information provided, the IRS estimates the artist’s actual tax liability for the U.S. income earned.
 There is one requirement that should be noted – if the foreign artist requesting a CWA has performed in the U.S. in previous years, the artist must have filed U.S. tax returns for those years reporting that income, regardless as to profit or loss.
 If the artist has not filed the required returns, he or she must do so before being eligible to receive a CWA.
 Also, the artist must agree to timely file a U.S. tax return for the current tax year.

-Effective October 1, 2012, all requests for Central Withholding Agreements (CWAs) must be sent to the following address/fax number:
+All requests for Central Withholding Agreements (CWAs) must be sent to the following address/fax number: